 The children of Rev. Peter Carleton and Margaret Griffin:

-- George Simpson Carleton, Eustace St, born 1786 who married Mary Williams in 1834.
+- George Simpson Carleton, Eustace St, born 1786 who married as his second wife Mary Williams in 1834.

 - Henry Peter Carleton (1787 - 1844) married Elizabeth Cossart in St. Andrew's, Dublin on 17th May 1826.
-Was of the Bengal Army.
-Henry Peter Carleton died in 1844 at Albany Place, Monkstown.
+He was of the Bengal Army.
+Major Henry Peter Carleton died in 1844 at Albany Place, Monkstown.
 Elizabeth Cossart was the second daughter of John Cossart of Dublin.
 They had children in India - in 1828 Emily Augusta Carleton, and Major Henry William Carleton in 1831.
 On 14th February 1871 Major William Henry Carleton of the 21st Royal Scots Fusiliers married Minnie Lendrum, daughter of James Lendrum of Jamestown and granddaughter of Mr. Vesey of Derybard.
 This wedding took place in Ballinamallard and was assisted by the groom's first cousin, Rev. William Carleton of Callan, who was the son of George Simpson Carleton and his second wife, Mary Williams.

 - John Hugh Carleton of Liverpool.